MartysClassroom/MyFirstPython3Notebook/README.md

 You'll be downloading files from this repository, working on them, and uploading them back to the repository.
 Each repository has a *README.md* file, which is what you're reading now!

 You could download the directly to your computer from your personal repository.
 But instead we will work in Google CoLab.
-If you don't have reliable internet access, please see the Using Anaconda section at the bottom of this notebook.
+If you don't have reliable internet access, please see the Using Anaconda section at the bottom of the notebook.

 To access Google Colab, go to [Google's Colab site](https://colab.research.google.com/), while logged into your Google account.
 Note that your UCSC account, accessed with Gold password, provides full access to Google services.
 This includes Google Drive for storing files, etc.